-During a pending period you can reverse your withdrawal and return it to your playing balance.
-Of course you can see why casinos do this, the hope you will cancel the payout and carry on gaming.
+During a pending period in the past, you were allowed to reverse your withdrawal and return it to your playing balance.
+Of course you can see why casinos did this, the hope was that you would cancel the payout and carry on gaming.

 What Is Manual Flushing?